An interview with a Creighton Instructor sheds light on this standardized method of NFP.

 Using information gained from charting a woman’s symptoms, specialists can target specific hormones at certain times during her cycle and use things like napro-technology to treat her.
 Napro-technology is medical and surgical procedures that work together with the reproductive system.

 This method, along with other methods of natural family planning (NFP), is widely misrepresented due to misinformation.
 To help my understanding and to better explain it to others, I interviewed Creighton instructor Marianna Josephs.
+She is the head practitioner at the St. Raphael FertilityCare Center where she teaches the Creighton Method both virtually and in person.

 SS: What drew you to becoming a Creighton instructor?